ContinuumIO/ArrayManagement/README.md

 As mentioned earlier, the array management library is a way to map python objects onto objects on disk.
 You can write your own, by extending our classes or creating your own.
-At the moment, there are a few relvant functions.
+At the moment, there are a few relevant functions, and parameters that can be used to customize this behavior.

 #### For Datasets

-- `_get_data`, which should return a dataframe, which we then cache in hdf5
+- `get_data`, which should return a dataframe, which we then cache in hdf5
 - `load_data`, which is used for data which you can't load into memory.
    sql queries for example, are usually executed under load_data, and then written to hdf5 as we pull data off the cursor

+#### For Data groups - Basic
+`overrides` - This is a dictionary of keys to parameters.
+If a key is in the dictionary, a node corresponding to the specified parameters is constructed
+`loaders` - This is a dictionary of glob patterns to parameters.
+If a file matches the glob pattern, a node is constructed according to the specified parameters
+`pattern_priority` - This is a list of glob patterns - you can use this in case a file matches multiple glob patterns

-#### For Data groups
+#### For Data groups - Advanced
 `keys` - should return a list of children
 `get_node` - should turn urls into nodes.
 This way you can define and construct your own custom node directly

-For example below, we create a custom node which reads one of the previous csv files, but multiplies a column by 2.
+For example below, we create a create a custom key, which returns a specific CSV, with one of the columns transformed (multiplied by 6)
 This `load.py` is dropped into the directory where you want that key to be available.

 We do this to write all sorts of custom loaders - for example loaders which